Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

-The logic is twofold.
-Delay creates a temporal buffer in which Seoul can monitor shifts in U.S.–China relations, evaluate the durability of export-control regimes, and assess technological volatility before making irreversible compliance decisions.
-Hedging preserves diversified technological and commercial pathways, mitigating exposure to coercive leverage from either side.
-For Washington, Korea’s prolonged indecision imposes strategic costs: excessive tightening of controls risks pushing Seoul closer to Beijing, while excessive leniency undermines broader coalition-building efforts in high-tech containment.
-For China, pressuring Seoul risks accelerating Korean compliance with U.S. restrictions and strengthening allied technological coalitions.
-In this way, Korea’s delay strategy effectively alters both powers’ payoff structures, raising the costs of coercion and increasing the value of accommodation.
+Delay and hedging operate through a dual logic.
+Temporally, delay provides a buffer for monitoring U.S.–China relations, assessing the durability of export-control regimes, and managing technological uncertainty before committing irreversibly.
+Structurally, hedging preserves diversified technological and commercial pathways, reducing vulnerability to coercion.
+For Washington, excessive tightening risks pushing Seoul toward Beijing, while excessive leniency weakens coalition discipline.
+For China, pressure risks accelerating Korean compliance with U.S. controls.
+Korea’s strategy thus reshapes both powers’ payoff structures by raising the costs of coercion and increasing the value of accommodation.

-This strategy, however, is not immune to volatility.
-In mid-2025, the Trump administration signaled possible revocations of VEU and RFF exemptions, underscoring the fragility of arrangements dependent on U.S. executive discretion \cite{r:66, r:67}.
-Seoul responded with additional diplomatic and industrial hedging.
-Through the AI Diffusion Framework unveiled in early 2025, South Korea, as a Tier 1 country, secured formal recognition as a trusted allied partner, along with partial insulation from the next wave of AI export controls \cite{r:84}.
-Concurrently, Seoul launched its Sovereign AI Strategy, including a 100-trillion-won National Growth Fund to support domestic foundation-model development by firms such as LG AI Research and Naver Cloud \cite{r:85, r:86}.
-These measures aim to reduce reliance on foreign AI models, ensure remaining national data remains under Korean jurisdiction, and increase the credibility of Seoul’s long-term strategic autonomy.
-The AI Framework Act (January 2025) further reinforces this autonomy by establishing independent risk-management requirements for high-impact AI systems, strengthening Korea’s regulatory legitimacy in multilateral arenas \cite{r:87}.
+This position, yet, remains fragile.
+In mid-2025, signals from the Trump administration regarding potential revocation of VEU and RFF exemptions underscored the vulnerability of arrangements dependent on U.S. executive discretion \cite{r:66, r:67}.
+Seoul responded with deeper diplomatic and industrial hedging.
+Under the AI Diffusion Framework introduced in early 2025, South Korea secured Tier 1 status as a trusted partner, gaining partial insulation from forthcoming AI export controls \cite{r:84}.
+In parallel, the Sovereign AI Strategy, including a 100-trillion-won National Growth Fund, aims to develop domestic foundation models through firms such as LG AI Research and Naver Cloud \cite{r:85, r:86}.
+The AI Framework Act (January 2025) further strengthens autonomy by establishing independent risk-management obligations for high-impact AI systems, enhancing Korea’s regulatory credibility in multilateral governance forums \cite{r:87}.